Mazen-14/Data-science-final-project/README.md

 3. Submit the form to get stroke risk prediction
 4. View the prediction result with risk percentage

-## Requirements

-See the `requirements.txt` file for the complete list of dependencies.
-Main libraries include:

-- FastAPI
-- Numpy
-- Pandas
-- Scikit-learn
-- XGBoost
-- Matplotlib
-- Seaborn
-- Joblib
-- Uvicorn
-- Jinja2

 ## Project Milestones

 ### Milestone 1: Data Collection, Exploration, and Preprocessing